sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/index.md

 ##### Focus and ownership

-The Language Tools stream focus on tooling specific to programming languages and their counterpart ecosystems to provide the best Precise Intelligence experience.
+The Language Tools stream focus on tooling specific to programming languages and their counterpart ecosystems to provide the best precise code navigation experience.
 The aim is to have a symbiotic relationship with the Language Platform team in that, Language Tools will provide the specific logic per problem (think syntax highlighting) whilst Language Platform will expose an agnostic/programatic way to scale this.
 Specific areas of ownership include:

 - Precise Intelligence